 1. Check for and prevent leaks

 Water and electricity are a dangerous combination.
 The melt from winter snow and ice can cause water leaks that could affect your home’s electrical panels or outlets.
-Check any equipment that could cause potential leaking, such as your water heater, and ensure it is working properly.
+Check any equipment that could cause potential leaks, such as your water heater, and ensure it works properly.

 2. Check your central electrical panel

-It is important to be familiar with your circuit panel.
+It is essential to be familiar with your circuit panel.
 All adults in your home should know where it is located.
-Clear away any obstructions that are blocking easy access to the panel, and check that all of the switches are labeled and working properly.
+Clear away any obstructions blocking easy access to the panel, and check that all the breakers are labeled and working properly.
 It is important to be able to shut everything down quickly if needed.
+If your circuit panel isn’t working properly, please contact us for an electrical panel evaluation.

 3. Check smoke and carbon monoxide detectors